jak78/pulsar-demo-beer-factory/README.md

 ![streaming](streaming.png)

-The Website service exposes the current stock level of every Belgian beer through a `/beer_stock` REST endpoint.

-The current stock level is stored in a Redis database.
+The Website service offers real-time visibility of Belgian beer stock levels through the /beer_stock REST endpoint, with data stored in a Redis database.

-When the stock level of a beer changes in the warehouse, the Warehouse service produces a message to a topic.
-This message contains the new stock level of the beer.
-For example, when the warehouse has been replenished with Moinette beer, then the stock level of the Moinette changes, and the Warehouse service produces a message.
+Stock level changes, like a replenishment of Moinette beer in the warehouse, trigger the Warehouse service to publish a message with the updated stock level to a topic.

-The Website service reads these events to update the current stock level on Redis.
+The Website service then reads these messages to refresh the stock data in Redis.

-The Website has to be scalable, so you’ll run several instances of it in parallel.
+To ensure scalability, multiple instances of the Website service will be run in parallel.

 <aside>
 ⚠️ Please note that this architecture is not suitable for production.
 But it is simple for the sake of the demo.

 </aside>

-Here is how the `BeerStock`event looks like:
+Below is an example of a `BeerStock`event:
 ```
 beerName: Moinette
 stockLevel: 42